abbbi/sshcont/README.md

-spawn shoft lived sytemd based or non-systemd based containers using ssh.
+spawn throwaway sytemd based or non-systemd based containers using ssh.

 ```